johnwcowan/r7rs-work/TimeAdvancedCowan.md

 procedure below.

-Note that certain familiar identities do not hold: while the number of minutes in a day and the number of months in a year are both fixed, the number of seconds in a minute is not, because leap seconds, and the number of days in a month is of course not fixed either.
-Therefore the most compact format for a duration object is in months, minutes, and nanoseconds, all of which can be stored as 63-bit fixnums.
+Note: the most compact format for a duration object is in months and nanoseconds, all of which can be stored as 63-bit fixnums.

 ## Time zones